Kartik-Lohar/Distracted_Driver_Detection/README.md

 leverage the knowledge learned from the pre-trained model to reduce the amount of data and computational resources needed to train a new model for the target task.

-Here is a blog on transfer learning you make checkout for deep knowledge: https://machinelearningmastery.com/transfer-learning-for-deep-learning/
+Here is a blog on transfer learning you may checkout for deep knowledge: https://machinelearningmastery.com/transfer-learning-for-deep-learning/

 Step 4: In this problem we are using pretrained model VGG16 which trained on the ImageNet dataset, which contains over 1 million labeled images from 1000 different classes.